 Most creators are really invested in the platform.
 They don’t just talk about the content of their stream, but also talk about their personal lives and engage viewers at a personal level.

-Twitch can be accessed through the mobile app, Twitch.tv browser, game consoles, and other avenues like Amazon TV and Google Chromecast.
+You can access Twitch through the mobile app, Twitch.tv browser, game consoles, and other avenues like Amazon TV and Google Chromecast.
 On the service, streamers can broadcast their content free of charge from their channels.
 They can also interact with users through chat.

 Figure 1: Twitch dashboard.
 Source: Twitch